 - Is it safe to visit Gergeti Church in winter?
 Yes, under the condition that you know your way well, start early in the morning and prepare good shoes and clothes.

-Then sign up to receive the latest articles, tour updates, and amazing pictures from Georgia.
+Sign up for the latest articles and amazing pictures from Georgia.